-Commissioner Brownlow: Mr. Commander-in-Chief, Delegates to the Thirty-fourth Annual Encampment of the Sons of Veterans, U. S. A.; I can only add to what Mr. Sollers has said, that you are welcome.
+Commissioner Brownlow: Mr. Commander-in-Chief, Delegates to the Thirty-fourth Annual Encampment of the Sons of eterans, U. S. A.; I can only add to what Mr. Sollers has said, at you are welcome.
 I want you to feel it.
-I want you to know that although Washington is given over today to the veterans of the Grand Army of the Republic, the Sons of Veterans are no less welcome.
-We are about to place upon you a burden of helping to welcome the older men.
-As the head of the Police Department, as the head of that part of the government of the District of Columbia which has to do with keeping order and with doing the best we can to entertain our visitors, I want to besneak in the very first sentence of my talk your aid.
-We have ever had.

-This is the first time in my life that I ever was in a meeting of the Sons of Veterans, although I, too, am a son of a veteran.
+I want you to ow although Washington is given over today to the vete ns the Grand Army of the Republic, the Sons of Veterans ar no s welcome.
+We are about to place upon you a burden of helping welcome the older men.
+As the head of the Police Denar ent, as the head of that part of the government of the with d ing the best we can to entertain our visitors, I want to want vo to help us to give these old men the best time they have ever had ing of the Sons of Veterans, although I, too, am a son of a veteran.
 (Applause.)
 My father was a private in Company I, Third Tennessee, C. S. A. He was wounded and captured at Fort Donaldson, taken to prison in Chicago.
 Fort Dearborn then stood on the site now occupied by the Dearborn Street Station in Chicago.
 He was wounded again there.
 A boy of about thirteen or fourteen years old asked a guard to let him look at his rifle.
 He gave it to the boy and the boy thought he would see if he could shoot a rebel, and he did.
 (Laughter.)
 I have always claimed that my father was wounded further north than any other soldier in the war.